 The Provision and Use of Work Equipment Regulations Act

-The Provision and Use of Work Equipment Regulations Act of 1998 (also known as PUWER) require all tools and associated equipment to be suitable for the purpose it’s intended for.
+The Provision and Use of Work Equipment Regulations Act of 1998 (also known as PUWER) requires all tools and associated equipment to be suitable for the purpose it’s intended for.

 The act also requires that tools are sufficiently maintained to ensure that they are safe to use.
-Training is also a key part of the act - anybody that uses the equipment should have a solid understanding of the tool, and be fully trained to use it.
+Training is also a key part of the act; anybody who uses the equipment should have a solid understanding of the tool and be fully trained to use it.

 The Management Of Health and Safety at Work Regulations Act requires that all employers assess any risk to protect the safety of themselves and their employees.